King James Bible Online

-Genesis 30:37 (1611 King James Bible)
+Genesis 30:37

-¶ And Iacob tooke him rods of greene poplar, and of the hasel and chesnut tree, and pilled white strakes in them, and made the white appeare which was in the rods.
+“¶ And Iacob tooke him rods of greene poplar, and of the hasel and chesnut tree, and pilled white strakes in them, and made the white appeare which was in the rods.”

-- 1611 King James Bible
+1611 King James Version (KJV)

-Other Translations of Genesis 30:37
+Other Translations for Genesis 30:37

 And Jacob took him rods of green poplar, and of the hazel and chesnut tree; and pilled white strakes in them, and made the white appear which [was] in the rods.

-- King James Version (Pure Cambridge 'Authorized Version')
+- King James Version

 And Jacob took him rods of fresh poplar, and of the almond and of the plane-tree.
 And peeled white streaks in them, and made the white appear which was in the rods.